SystemSpace/Compendium/compendium.rst

 Are Users immortal?
   We've never had one die, so sure.

+Can a User only be accessing Systemspace through one soul at a time, or can they be in Systemspace via several different souls?
+  Several.

+Do the experiences that a soul goes through have an impact on the User that isn't lost after soulshatter?
+  Yes, it can.

 What would theoretically happen if everyone within a given System that gave souls bodies through reproduction chose not to reproduce?
   This is what we call a "souldash" or a "soulhalt".
 When there are too many souls and not enough bodies (a souldash), the System speeds up to make the queue as fast as possible.
 (If a System allows bodies to be created from thin air
   [Astrea], then this will not apply.)
 If there's not enough souls for all the bodies, we get a soulhalt, where the System slows down or even pauses altogether while waiting for another soul.
 (Unless the System allows soulless humanoids)